 Rose is a writer and painter.
-Her debut novel Electric Souk will be published by Urbane Publications in March 2017, Urbane Publications.
+Her debut novel Electric Souk was published by Urbane Publications in March 2017, Urbane Publications and launched at the Half Moon Theatre, London.
 She completed this novel under the guidance of Richard Skinner, Director, The Faber Academy.
 She read from Electric Souk at Vanguard Readings in December 2015 in London, the Margate Bookie in August 2016, Margate Bookie, and the Lindfield Arts festival in September, Lindfield.
-She is booked to read at events in London and Canterbury in 2017.
+She is booked to read at events in London and Canterbury in 2017, and will be returning to the Margate Bookie.

 Rose enjoys writing short stories, poetry and flash fiction and has won a number of competitions, including: